 Distribution substations are an important part of the electrical system

-The PUD begins the planning process to construct a new substation when the existing substation serving the area approaches 80% capacity.
+Generally, we will identify the need for a new substation when the existing substation serving an area approaches 80% capacity.
 Once the need for a new substation is identified, it can take from 3 – 5 years to site, design and construct the facility so it can serve the growing power demands.